|Features||Malaysia Property Loans||Malaysia Property Loans|

 |Eligibility:||Singapore Citizens / Singapore PRs||Malaysia Citizens / PRs / Foreigners|

 |Minimum Loan:||$100,000 SGD||$100,000 MYR|

 Let's review more in details on the financing options and features between a Singapore's Malaysia property loan vs Malaysia’s Malaysia Property Loan.

 Malaysia mortgages offered here in Singapore are referenced against either the bank’s board rate or Singapore’s interbank borrowing offer rate SIBOR while mortgage rates offered in Malaysia are commonly referenced against the bank’s base rate or board rate.

-Base currency for Singapore’s Malaysia home and commercial property loans are offered only in Singapore dollars while the base currency for Malaysia’s Malaysia mortgages are based only in ringgit (MYR).
+Base currency for Singapore’s Malaysia home and commercial property loans are offered only in Singapore dollars (SGD) while Malaysia’s Malaysia property loans are typically only offered in base currency of ringgit (MYR).